vaibhav18matere/books/README.md

 ### 15th FEB => THE THING THAT PROVOKED YOU WASN'T REAL - BUT YOUR REACTION WAS.

 ### 16th FEB => DON’T MAKE THINGS HARDER THAN THEY NEED TO BE

+### 17th JAN => THE ENEMY OF HAPPINESS

+- Eagerly anticipating some future event, passionately imagining something you desire, looking forward to some happy scenario - ... as pleasurable as these activities might seem, they ruin your chance at happiness here and now.

+- Those are conditional happiness !
 <!-- ### 21th FEB => WISH NOT, WANT NOT

 - When it comes to your goals and the things you strive for, ask yourself: